Nercus/MapPinEnhanced/README.md

 # Map Pin Enhanced

-Map Pin Enhanced is adding a lot of features to enhance the already built in Map Pins.
+Map Pin Enhanced is adding a lot of features to enhance the ingame waypoint system.

 Following features are added:
 - Set as many waypoints as you want (no "one-waypoint" limit)